 Since then, I’ve learned many hiking lessons – some which have totally changed the game and others which are simply nice-to-haves.
-So you can avoid making some of the more classic mistakes, I’ve compiled a list of what the Wild Women team and our wonderful community wish they knew before they started hiking.
+So you can avoid making some of the more classic mistakes, we’re sharing what we wish we knew before we started hiking.

 How To Take Care Of My Feet

 Anything to do with your feet can be a game changer on your first hike, so rule number one is to practice in your hiking boots and if they’re leather, take them out several times to wear them in before a long hike.
 One tip to help break them in: wear them in the shower and keep them on until they dry.

 Deliciously comfortable, supportive, waterproof gortex boots or trail runners don’t take as long to wear in, but make sure you get them fitted correctly and don’t have a pedicure the week before you go.